Take a minute to think of your coaching toolbox. What are some of your go-to questions? Go ahead and list a few.

 - How do you know when a question is effective?

-Now, imagine you have just completed an informal observation on this teacher, focused on how she is using Behavior Management strategies during the clean-up transition from free play to small group time.
+Now, imagine you have just completed an informal observation on this educator, focused on how she is using Behavior Management strategies during the clean-up transition from free play to small group time.
 You noticed several effective moments including clear and consistent expectations, monitoring of the classroom, and redirection when appropriate.
 You also noted moments to build on--including inconsistently anticipating problems and attending to children’s positive behavior.

 - Identify which moments are effective and which are less effective